Diesel Price Trend and Forecast

 Owing to the soaring crude oil prices globally, the Indian Finance Minister announced a 6-rupees reduction in diesel prices to stabilize the domestic market.
 Diesel prices in India vary from state to state depending on freight charges, local taxes, and excise duty levied by the central government.
 Towards the end of the second quarter, diesel prices stood at 97.28 INR/litre in Mumbai, whereas in Delhi, they stood at 89.62 INR/litre.

 The price in the Chinese domestic arena averaged around 8400-8600 RMB/MT.
-As crude oil supply was affected, price trends of oil products are anticipated to increase in the upcoming period.
+As crude oil supply was affected, price trend of oil products are anticipated to increase in the upcoming period.

 Europe